AdritaBarua/DL-learner-using-LLMs/README.md

 - DL-Learner outputs.
 - Reasoner validation outputs from different LLMs.

-There two other folders for family-benchmark.owl and trains2.owl ontologies.
+There are two other folders for family-benchmark.owl and trains2.owl ontologies.

 ## 📌 Notes